Home / microfluidic reviews / Organs-on-chip & 3d cell culture / Recent research breakthroughs in lung-on-chip technology

 Recalcified citrated or fresh native whole blood?

-In the case studied, whole blood was first citrated to avoid excess coagulation and then recalcified.
+In the case studied, whole blood was first citrated to avoid excess of coagulation and then recalcified.
 Citrated whole blood can be perfused longer than fresh whole blood without clotting.
-Rajwal et al. [12] found comparable parameters for both types of native-state whole blood and approved using citrated blood in clinical evaluation of coagulation states.
+Rajwal & al. [12] found comparable parameters for both types of native state whole blood and approved a possible use of citrated blood in clinical evaluation of coagulation states.

 Lung-on-chip findings